Contribution Guide

 3: Otherwise (the last node of the path is not an opaque identifier and the request method is not POST), the request and response wrapper names are both the same as the last node of the path.
 Examples: GET /services (wrapper = services), PUT /incidents (wrapper = incidents)

-If all of the above apply to new endpoints for all request methods, then no new entries need to be added to pagerduty.ENTITY_WRAPPER_CONFIG to support them; they are supported automatically by virtue of following preexisting already-supported API patterns and having corresponding entries in pagerduty.CANONICAL_PATHS.
+If all of the above apply to new endpoints for all request methods, then no new entries need to be added to pagerduty.rest_api_v2_client.ENTITY_WRAPPER_CONFIG to support them; they are supported automatically by virtue of following preexisting already-supported API patterns.
+Their corresponding entries in pagerduty.rest_api_v2_client.CANONICAL_PATHS officiates their support for entity-wrapping-aware functions.

 Adding Support for Non-Conforming Endpoints

-Following the same examples as given in the User Guide: the entry in pagerduty.ENTITY_WRAPPER_CONFIG to handle the “Create Business Service Subscribers” looks like this:
+Following the same examples as given in the User Guide: the entry in pagerduty.rest_api_v2_client.ENTITY_WRAPPER_CONFIG to handle the “Create Business Service Subscribers” looks like this:

 'POST /business_services/{id}/subscribers': ('subscribers', 'subscriptions'),